The Careful Guide to Quitting

 I was a delivery boy until they fired me.

-The idea of delivering newspapers, riding my bike in the morning air, a basket full of headlines and obituaries, appealed to a kid like me.
-Also, it was the 80’s, and having a paper route seemed as wholesome and American as one could hope for.
+The idea of delivering newspapers, riding my bike in the morning air, and a basket full of headlines and obituaries appealed to a kid like me.
+Also, it was the 80s, and having a paper route seemed as wholesome and American as one could hope for.

-Until that is, I realized my job involved dumping coupons & advertisements— junk nobody asked for.
+Until I realized my job involved dumping coupons and advertisements— junk nobody asked for.
 My route lasted two weeks.
-I didn’t quit.
-I just.. sort of.. stopped doing it.
+I didn’t quit; I just stopped doing it.

-I remember my parents handing me the phone, a man’s voice saying I did a bad thing and that I was a bad kid for doing what I did.1 I also remember tossing a stack of undelivered papers in a dumpster behind a truck lot.
+I remember my parents handing me the phone and a man’s voice saying I did a bad thing and that I was a bad kid for doing what I did.1 I also remember tossing a stack of undelivered papers in a dumpster behind a truck lot.

-If I could do it over again, I would have quit instead of waiting to be fired.
+If I could do it over again, I would have quit the right way instead of waiting to be fired.
 Import lesson learned.

-I chalk it up to being ten years old.
+I chalk it up to being nine years old.

 How to quit your job